EvionexAdmin/Company-Website-V2/terms-of-use.md

 We reserve the right to modify these terms at any time.
 We will provide notice of significant changes by posting the new terms on the App.

 ## 9. Governing Law
-These terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction].
+These terms shall be governed by and construed in accordance with the laws of India.

 ## 10. Contact Information
-For any questions regarding these Terms, please contact [Your Contact Email/Website].
+For any questions regarding these Terms, please contact contact@evionex.com.